groovenauts/blocks-concurrent-subscriber/README.md

 $ blocks-concurrent-subscriber \
   --project [Your GCP Project] \
   --datasource [Datasource string to Your MySQL] \
-  --agent-root-ur [URL to your blocks-concurrent-batch-agent] \
+  --agent-root-url [URL to your blocks-concurrent-batch-agent] \
   --agent-token [Token of your blocks-concurrent-batch-agent]
 ```